Small Business Assistance:

 If you are eligible to receive a vaccine, there are three ways to get vaccinated:

 Learn more about where, how, and when you can get vaccinated at this Frequently Asked Questions page.
 You can read more about the vaccine distribution and administration process at the Department of Health COVID-19 Vaccine page.
+Finally, you can reach the state vaccine hotline at 855-568-0545 between 8:00am and 8:00pm daily to speak to a trained operator.
+You may also contact the state online for assistance here.

 If you are experiencing issues receiving your owed unemployment benefits, please reach out to my Paterson office anytime at 973-523-5152 for assistance.